NVIDIA/NeMo-Framework-Launcher/README.md

   ]
 },
 ```
 where the field `system` is used to define the system prompt for the conversation.
 The `conversations` is a list of multiple turn conversations. `from` is the name of the person and `value` is the actual conversation text.
-The `mask` field indicate which person's conversation is going to be masked during the SFT, so it is not used to compute the cross-entropy loss.
+The `mask` field indicates which person's conversation is going to be masked during the SFT, so it is not used to compute the cross-entropy loss.

 #### 5.14.2 SFT Training
 <a id="markdown-sft-training" name="sft-training"></a>